minetest-mods/towercrane/README.md

 * Leave the hook by right-clicking the hook or right-clicking the crane switch node

 * To remove the crane, destroy the base block.
-  *Hint:* The construction area of the crane will also be removed.
+  **Hint:** The construction area of the crane will also be removed.
 In order to protect your building again, you have to use the normal chat commands.

 ## To Do:
 - output the crane hook coordinates in the HUD relative to a predefined reference position

+# Dependencies
+- default
+- areas (optional)

 # License
 Copyright (C) 2017 Joachim Stolberg
-Licensed under the GNU LGPL version 2.1 or later.
+Code: Licensed under the GNU LGPL version 2.1 or later.
 See LICENSE.txt and http://www.gnu.org/licenses/lgpl-2.1.txt
+Textures: CC0